flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 If you now point the `NLPTaskDataFetcher` to this folder (`/resources/tasks/imdb`), it will create a `TaggedCorpus` out of the three different files.
 Thereby, each line in a file is converted to a `Sentence` object annotated with the labels.

+Attention: A text in a line can have multiple sentences.
+Thus, a `Sentence` object can actually consist of multiple sentences.

 ```python
 from flair.data_fetcher import NLPTaskDataFetcher
 from pathlib import Path